egpivo/egpivo.github.io/_posts/2017-05-19-Three fundamental aspects of statisitcal models.md

 - Interpretability: interpretability lies in the potential for shedding light on the underlying structure.
 Trade off (flexibility, dimensionality) = Trade off(bias, variance)

 Note that we usually follow experiences or rules of thumb to look into data, manipulate data, model data, and then turn the insights to a solution or explanation of a real-world problem.
-The hardest part of solving the problem is usually tell a story about what you found from the data, that is, to interpret the results from data modeling.
-There aspects are no doubt suitable in this "massive-data" era.
+The most difficult part of solving the problem is to tell a story about what you've' found from the data analytic, i.e., to interpret the results from data modeling.
+There aspects, no doubt suitable in this "massive-data" era, are always kept in my mind.

 Stones also quoted meaningful words from Box et al. (1978):